Biochemistry (Molecular and Cellular)

 Professor of Biochemistry

-Professor Stuart Ferguson is a Fellow and Tutor in Biochemistry.
-His research interests are in bioenergetics; electron transport reactions, including those of denitrification; and periplasmic protein assembly.
+Stuart’s research interests are in bioenergetics; electron transport reactions, including those of denitrification; and periplasmic protein assembly.
+He is an editor of both FEBS Letters and FEBS Openbio.
+Stuart is also currently the senior member of OUAFC.